 Absolutely you can.
 Here’s how:

 Remote work does have its disadvantages just like any other workspace.
-However, maximizing opportunities for connection and delivering value will help you make a major impact on your organization.
+However, maximizing opportunities for connection, creating psychological safety, and delivering value will help you make a major impact on your organization.